jeyabalajis/serverless-workflow-manager/README.md

 A **lightweight** yet **powerful**, _event driven_ workflow orchestration manager for micro-services.
 The workflow manager is built using [hexagonal architecture](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749)).

 It is fault tolerant, horizontally scalable &amp; deployable as microservice.
 It has already powered more than a million workflows and has been open sourced under MIT License.

+This library was successfully used at [FundsCorner](https://medium.com/fundscornertech) to power a number of business workflows (Online seller loans, Supply Chain Financing and Car Loans).

 [![CodeFactor](https://www.codefactor.io/repository/github/jeyabalajis/serverless-workflow-manager/badge/master)](https://www.codefactor.io/repository/github/jeyabalajis/serverless-workflow-manager/overview/master)